Making a DIY Emergency Kit

 - Inventory damaged or destroyed items.

-If water damage has happened to your home, call AdvantaClean at 877.800.2382 to set up a mitigation consultation.
-AdvantaClean offers emergency water flood damage services 24/7/365.
+If water damage has happened to your home, call AdvantaClean at 877.800.2382 for your water extraction needs.
+AdvantaClean offers emergency flood damage services 24/7/365.

 More info?
 For information on what to do in the event of water damage, read our post: Did Your House Flood?